ontolex/morph/index.md

 ## Morphological Segments

 _Morphs_ are the basic building blocks within the module that represent a single unit of meaning or grammatical function.
-They can be roots, stems, affixes, or even zero morphs.
+They can be roots, stems and all kinds of morphs including inflectional & derivational affixes and zero morphs.
 Morphs represent a single version (allomorph) of a morpheme, which is a more abstract concept.
 Morphs can be either bound morphs, which cannot stand alone, or free morphs, which can stand alone as a word.
 A free morph may be a single concept such as "tea" or "pot" in "teapots", while the plural suffix "-s" is a bound morph.